percona/pmm-doc/docs/setting-up/server/index.md

+---
+TODO: Explain pros/cons of each
+---

 # Setting up PMM Server

-Choose how you want to run PMM Server:
+You can run PMM Server:

 - as a [Docker container](docker.md);
 - as a [virtual appliance](virtual-appliance.md);